Almost all orbits of the Collatz map attain almost bounded values: Decay of Fourier coefficients

 also, from the definition of $\Pascal'$ we have

 We conclude that

 since $\E \Pascal = 2 \E \Geom(2) =4$, we thus have $\E \Hold = (4,16)$ as required. \end{proof}

-This lemma allows us to control the distribution of first passage locations of renewal processes with holding times $\equiv \Hold$, which will be important for us as it lets us understand how such renewal processes exit a given triangle $\Delta$:
+The following lemma allows us to control the distribution of first passage locations of renewal processes with holding times $\equiv \Hold$, which will be important for us as it lets us understand how such renewal processes exit a given triangle $\Delta$:

 \begin{lemma}[Distribution of first passage location] Let $\v_1,\v_2,\dots$ be iid copies of $\Hold$, and write $\v_k = (\j_k,\l_k)$.
 Let $s \in \N$, and define the first passage time $\k$ to be the least positive integer such that $\l_{[1,k]} > s$.
 Then for any $j,l \in \N$ with $l > s$, one has